Esi-Mena/Instagram/Documents/Milestone-6/Design/Database management policy and practices.md

 ### 4. `Like` Model - Unique Together Constraint
 - **Objective**: Prevent multiple likes on the same photo by a user.
 - **Details**:
-  - Unique together constraint on user and photo fields.
+  - Unique constraint on user and photo fields.

     ```python
     class Like(models.Model):